CTL Instructor Handbook

 The University of Texas at Dallas

-Additional information is also available at the official Faculty and Staff web page.
+Additional information is also available at the official Faculty and Staff webpage.

 CTL gratefully acknowledge the contributions of Dr. Randall E. Lehmann and Dr. Aria Nosratinia, creators of the EE Instructor Handbook, whose original sections are copyrighted by UTD Department of Electrical Engineering with modifications herein by permission.
 CTL also acknowledges the contributions of the School of Behavioral and Brain Sciences Teaching Toolkit.